Hiluhree/ChezDev/README.md

 # ChezDev
-My Projects Field
+My Landing Page

-Hello there, My Name is Hillary Cheserek.
-I love coding and it is my passion.
-It is my pleasure to join the great family of coders in order to assist each other to take technology to the next level.
+Hello there, This is the Landing Page for Hillary Cheserek.
+This is just but an html landing page for learning purposes